The Born series for $S$-wave quartet $nd$ scattering at small cutoff values: Discussion and conclusions

-In addition, it may be an interesting observation that the physical observables can be well described by a few terms of the Born series expanded around the unitary limit at the small cutoff values.
+In addition, it may be the interesting observation that the physical observables can be well described by a few terms of the inverted Born series, being closely related to the unitary limit, at the relatively large cutoff values.
 If this property were common in some class of the interactions and/or in the unitary limit, it could provide us a useful method to make a non-perturbative interaction perturbative and/or to be used in studies of the exotic nuclei near the drip line.
-Indeed, one may regard that what we found in this work can be a coincidence, a unique property only in the $S$-wave quartet $nd$ scattering or in the case of ``non-singular'' interactions.
-Therefore, it may be worth studying whether the same property which we found in this work can be observed or not in the case of the singular interactions, such as the $S$-wave spin doublet $nd$ scattering or the $NN$ scattering involving the tensor force in the $^3S_1$-$^3D_1$ channel.
+Now we are studying the property of the inverted Born expansion by employing a renormalization group analysis, and it is to be reported separately.